-This project took a full week, longer than I had thought but I am very happy with the results.
+This project took a several weeks, longer than I had thought but I am very happy with the results.

 I had thought about keeping the arborite but it was too brittle to work around.